cagey-framework/cagey/README.md

 There are several layers at which you can observe your server technology.
-At its very heart, we want as much of our code as possible to reflect *business logic*, not framework patterns, or the database we chose, or the network technology, etc. If we ever want to switch frameworks, databases, loggers, KPI services, etc. this should be as painless as possible.
+At its very heart, we want as much of our code as possible to reflect *business logic*, not framework patterns, or the database we chose, or the network technology, etc. If we ever want to switch frameworks, databases, KPI services, etc. this should be as painless as possible.
 The fundamental nature of our business logic should not be contaminated by these choices.

 Cagey attempts to solve this by keeping concerns separated as follows: